 If your customer is having a hard time explaining their issue, consider asking open-ended questions that encourage your customer to elaborate on what they’re saying.
 Listen closely to get to the bottom of what’s really going on, so you can effectively identify a solution.

 3. Be patient

 All too often, customers will lash out at call center agents.
-Effectively supporting these customers—without escalating their frustration—requires patience.
+Effectively supporting these customers on calls—without escalating their frustration—requires patience.
 Before responding to a frustrated customer, take a deep breath to reorient yourself and calm down.
 Remind yourself, it’s not personal.
 The customer is upset with their situation, not you.

 Ask yourself, “What’s the next step?
 What can I do right now to help resolve my customer’s issue?”
 This will help you stay focused on the solution rather than the problem, allowing you to resolve tickets more quickly and efficiently.

 4. Acknowledge the customer’s issue

 Customers want to feel heard.
 If they don’t feel you like “get it,” they aren’t going to see the point of staying on the phone with you.
 Assure your customers that you understand their problem by repeating back the issue they describe in a supportive way.